east2dd/laravel-nova/README.md

 docker-compose down --rmi=local -v -f
 ```
 This command will stop docker and restart, also remove all docker containers.
 And Follow above steps again.
-Imoportant : 1.if you use vpn tool, disable it.
+Important : 1.if you use vpn tool, disable it.
 2. Maintain Memory 4GB: Run ElasticSearch docker Container.

 # Cleanup